bx-r0/CTF_Writeups/2019/GoogleCTF/BeginnerQuests/WorkComputer/README.md

 # Alternative Solutions

 With a challenge like this with the huge number of different binaries and all their sub-options there is bound to be more than one way to complete the challenge.
-Here I will document any other solutions and their authors.
+Here I will document any other solutions and their authors, so please if you have a working solution that is not listed here please contact me and I'll add it to the README.

 ## Alternative Main Solutions